-cx_Oracle also supports external authentication so passwords do not need to be in the application.
+cx Oracle also supports external authentication so passwords do not need to be in the application.

-1.3.2 Closing Connections
+1.4.2 Closing Connections

 Connections should be released when they are no longer needed by calling Connection.close().
 Alternatively, you may prefer to let connections be automatically cleaned up when references to them go out of scope.
 This lets cx_Oracle close dependent resources in the correct order.
-One other approach is the use of a "with" block, which ensures that a connection is closed once the block is completed.
-For example:
+One other approach is the use of a "with" block, for example: